17 March 2022

 “I am extremely excited and honored to receive the ERC Consolidator Grant.
 It gives us a fantastic opportunity to delve deeper into the population history of Europe as well as the evolution of the oral microbiome, and to explore its links with oral and systemic disease,” he says.

 The human oral microbiome is composed of over 600 taxa and plays a central role in oral and systemic health.
-It also harbors several important human pathogens like Streptococcus pneumonia, which, under the right conditions, may cause disease.
+It also harbours several important human pathogens like Streptococcus pneumonia, which, under the right conditions, may cause disease.

 So far researchers have relied calcified dental plaque (dental calculus) to reconstruct ancient oral microbiomes.